fermyon/developer/content/cloud/deployment-concepts.md

 - Bindles are immutable and cannot be overwritten.
   - Once a bindle is put into a bindle hub (the server), it cannot be changed, nor can it be deleted.
 - Bindles can use semantic versioning [SemVer](https://semver.org) as part of their names.

-> Note: The Fermyon Cloud Spin plugin supports upgrading an application which was previously deployed using Bindle, to use OCI.
-However, it's not supported to upgrade an application switching from OCI to Bindle as the packaging mechanism.
-You can use a Cloud Plugin version [v0.2.0](https://github.com/fermyon/cloud-plugin/releases/tag/v0.2.0) to keep using Bindle, however, it's not guaranteed that all features of the version of the plugin will be compatible with other operations in the Cloud.

-## The Deployment Process Explained

-Deploying to the Fermyon Cloud, involves two steps:
-1. Packaging the application and upload it to the Fermyon Cloud
-2. Creating or upgrade an application

-Let's unfold each of these steps.

-### 1. Packaging and Uploading an Application

-The first step in deploying an application is to package all the files using the OCI specification.
-The Cloud Plugin will create individual layers for the files that make up the application, to optimize changes to applications on subsequent packaging and deployment.

-The OCI image will be named using the `name` from `spin.toml`, the `version` from `spin.toml`, and a build metadata string, which is automatically generated by Spin at deployment time.
-The result is that the version of a Spin application will be like this `1.0.0-r80e5abb`.

-Following packaging, the image will be uploaded to an OCI compatible registry the Fermyon Cloud.

-### 2. Create or Upgrade an Application

-The next step in the deployment process is to create or upgrade the application.
-An application is upgraded, if the application name as defined in `spin.toml`, already exists in the Fermyon Cloud.

-Before serving traffic to the application, the deployment process checks for the application health endpoint and finishes once the application is concluded to be healthy by the cloud.
-The application health point is an integral part of the Fermyon Cloud, which does reserve the HTTP route `/.well-known/spin/health`, which will not be routed to your Spin components.

-If an upgrade takes place, the failover from the old to the new deployment takes a short amount of time, during which you can observe replies from both deployments (version).